omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 The [Value Suggest module](https://omeka.org/s/modules/ValueSuggest){target=_blank} adds an auto-complete feature to specific properties in a resource template, and draws on controlled vocabularies (see the end of this page for a complete list) to help users fill them out.

-Value Suggest appears when a user is editing the metadata of a resource (an item, a piece of media, or an item set) that uses the enabled resource template.
-It functions as a [data type](../content/resource-template.md#data-types), but works like a modification to a text field: a user can start typing and select a suggestion from the dropdown, or ignore the dropdown and enter in a textual entry manually.
+When a user is editing the metadata of a resource (an item, a piece of media, or an item set) that uses the enabled resource template, they can choose from Value Suggest's options.
+It functions as a [data type](../content/resource-template.md#data-types), but works like a modification to a text field: a user can start typing and select a suggestion from the dropdown, or ignore the dropdown and type in a textual entry.

 Value Suggest comes packaged with a number of popular vocabularies - see the list below.
 Examples include Library of Congress Subject Headings, VIAF, PBCore for publishing information, RDA for multimedia, RightsStatements, and Creative Commons.
 The module also supplies a number of languages.

 This module also allows any field to be set to [suggest values already stored in that property across the entire Omeka installation](#internal-suggestions).
-These suggested values can be narrowed to only the same property on resources with the same class, or only the same property on resources using the same resource template, to limit the number of suggestions and make them more relevant.
+You can choose to narrow the suggested values to ones from resources with the same class, or ones from resources using the same resource template, to limit the number of suggestions and make them more relevant.

 This functionality helps those building an Omeka site to encourage consistent metadata input and data compatibility with other databases.
 Note that Value Suggest offers, but cannot require, that users select values from the autosuggest feature.
 Users will always have the option of creating their own text value instead.